10 Best AI Assistants With Memory in 2026 (Tested)

 Customization and control.
 Can you edit, delete, or selectively disable memory?
 Do you decide what's remembered, or does the AI decide?
 Tools like Claude emphasize user control; ChatGPT emphasizes automatic memory management.

 Privacy and data handling.
 Is data stored locally on your device, encrypted in the cloud, or used for model training?
 Privacy standards vary dramatically.
-Tools like Rewind store data on-device; others use cloud servers.
+Tools like Limitless store data on-device; others use cloud servers.
 You should know where your data lives and who accesses it.

 Practical usefulness.
 Does memory actually improve the tool's usefulness, or is it a marketing feature?
-We prioritized tools where memory delivers measurable productivity gains—automating follow-ups, reducing manual context-setting, or enabling proactive assistance.
+We prioritized tools where memory delivers measurable productivity gains automating follow-ups, reducing manual context-setting, or enabling proactive assistance.

 Pricing and accessibility.
 What does it cost?
 Is there a free tier?
 These tools range from free (Pi AI) to enterprise-only (some Mem0 plans).
 Accessibility matters for adoption.